-Harsh has given good amount of time in answering my interview questions.
+Harsh has given a good amount of time in answering my interview questions.
 This interview is 3000 words plus long.
 So I would suggest you have a cup of coffee with you while going through the interview.
 I’m really thankful to Harsh for accepting my interview request and for his time in answering my interview questions.

 Without any delay, lets start the conversation I had with Harsh Agrawal.

-Harsh: Hey Anil, Thanks for having me on your prestigious blog and here is a little intro for your blog readers.
+Harsh: Hey Anil, Thanks for having me on your prestigious blog, and here is a little intro for your blog readers.

-I’m Harsh Agrawal, a Professional-blogger based in New Delhi- India, and have been blogging since last quarter of 2008.
+I’m Harsh Agrawal, a Professional-blogger based in New Delhi- India, and have been blogging since the last quarter of 2008.
 I started blogging as a hobby, and soon it turned into a passion and later a profession.
-I started blogging career with first blog ShoutMeLoud.com and later on added many more blogs to make sure that I don’t put all the eggs in one basket.
+I started my blogging career with my first blog ShoutMeLoud.com and later on added many more blogs to make sure that I don’t put all the eggs in one basket.